mbaske/grid-sensor/README.md

 Open your detectable gameobject prefab and enable Gizmos to see how different settings produce various sets of points.
 The 3D sensor variant uses levels of detail for reducing the amount of points it needs to process, depending on the distance between sensor and object.
 For 2D, the specified LOD is fixed because detectable points don't change with distance.

-The shape scanning algorithm splits gameobjects into separate *volumes*, if there are multiple disconnected colliders.
+The shape scanning algorithm splits gameobjects into separate *volumes*, if they contain multiple disconnected colliders.
 It then tries to find matching LODs, which works best for similar sized colliders.
-If your object only has a single or compound collider, you don't need to worry about this.
+You don't need to worry about this if your object only has a single or compound collider.

 * `Merge Disconnected` - Whether to merge disconnected colliders into a single volume.
 Can affect LOD points.
 * `Flatten` - Whether to place all points on the gameobject's XZ-plane.
 This option is typically enabled for 2D detection.